-Now, with Facebook, You Tube, Twitter and other online communities, or your blog, you’re making the news and telling your own story.
+Now, with social media or your blog, you’re making the news and telling your own story.
+Every day.

 And your fans and customers respond in a conversation.